krolow/cv/README.md

 * Customers Consultants
 * Development of Plugins
 * Front-end development
+* Back-end development
+* Architecture of applications
+* REST API designs

 **Some parts of stack are:** PHP, CakePHP, Javascript, Jquery, HTML, CSS, Vagrant, Puppet, Croogo, MySQL, PgSQL, Node.js

 #### Software Developer / Project Leader / Head of backend team - Conrad Caine GmbH (March 2008 - January 2013)

 I have started as a programmer at Conrad Caine, and in a short period of time I've become a leader developer, and in the end of 2010, I have become the head of Back-End team.
-During this time i've develop more than 50 apps/websites/blogs, most of them: leading, architecturing, estimating, planning, hiring people, managing resources...
+During this time I've developed more than 50 apps/websites/blogs, most of them: leading, architecturing, estimating, planning, hiring people, managing resources...

 * Technical Projects Architecture;
+* Develop of applications (API's, CMS, Websites, Blogs, Social APP's, Mobile Apps, CLI, Scraper, Convertion Tools, etc...)
 * Projects Estimations;
 * Define technologies to be used;
 * Find and create new solutions improve the development process;